pragsmike/PromptCritical/USAGE.md

 pcrit init my-first-experiment
 ```

-This single command creates the `my-first-experiment` directory and populates it with:
-*   `seeds/`: A directory with example object and meta prompts.
-*   `bootstrap.edn`: A manifest file that tells `pcrit bootstrap` which prompts to ingest.
-*   `evolution-parameters.edn`: A configuration file for the `evaluate` and `vary` commands.
-*   `.gitignore`: A file to ignore transient runtime files.

 ### Step 2: Bootstrap the Initial Population

 Now, move into your new directory and run the `bootstrap` command.
 This reads the manifest, ingests the prompts created by `init`, and creates the first population (`gen-0`).